 - Using a cookie scoop or your hands, roll the dough into balls about 1 1/2 inches in diameter.
 You should get about 24 truffles doing this size.
 Be sure to roll the dough in the palm of your hands so that you get a nice round ball.
-Once you have them all rolled out it is time to coat them!
+Once you have them all rolled out it is time to coat the gingerbread truffles!

 Coating the Gingerbread Truffles

 - Add the spiced sugar topping while the coating is still tacky so it will stick well.
 If you wait till it has set it will just roll right off.
 No bueno.

 That is it!
-Once you have all your truffles coated, topped and set you can enjoy immediately.
+Once you have all your gingerbread truffles coated, topped and set you can enjoy immediately.

 Common No Bake Truffle Recipe Questions

 How Long Are Homemade Gingerbread Truffles Good For?

 This makes these truffles perfect to enjoy on Christmas and weeks after.
 I love giving truffles for gifts for this reason, because they will stay fresh and delicious for weeks instead of days.